UtoECat/onlylua/README.md

 - **DONE?** ~~mark all private functions as static...~~
 - **ISSUE** this packed lua version is not very `c++-compat`.
 Some fixes are required.
 - **TODO** remove locale and stdio dependency!
+- **TODO** Implement custom internal block allocator for GC objects

+- **HELPFUL TIP** Compile your project and lua sources with -flto and -O2/-O3!
+It becomes really faster.

 # how to build a test example ? (unix only)
 It's not very recommended to do that...
 But...
 Here is :